AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/cognitive-agents.md

 ### Evacuation Scenarios
-Pedestrians can be loaded in any kind of _Environment_ but it is recommended to use _PhysicsEnvironments_ since they have properties such as non-overlapping and shapes management which are advisable to be taken into consideration when working with a crowd.
+Pedestrians can be loaded in any kind of _Environment_ but it is recommended to use _PhysicsEnvironments_ since they have properties such as non-overlapping shapes which are advisable to be taken into consideration when working with a crowd.
 To specify the existence of a potential danger or a significative zone in general inside the environment you can use _Layers_.
 Each layer is associated to a _Molecule_ different from the one of all the others.